wlepage/digitalimagecorrelation/index.md

 #### Tips on cameras, lenses, and lights
 + For DIC images, color is superfluous and can be problematic.
 The best practice is to select black-and-white cameras.
 Often, cameras that are marketed for machine vision applications are very suitable for DIC, as well.
 + The camera sensor should have low noise, high quantum efficiency, and high dynamic range.
-Historically, charge-coupled device (CCD) sensors have outperformed complementary metal–oxide–semiconductor (CMOS) sensors, but new advancements in sensor technologies have leveled the playing field between CCD sensors and the next-generation of CMOS sensors (e.g. Sony Pregius).
+Historically, charge-coupled device (CCD) sensors have outperformed complementary metal--oxide--semiconductor (CMOS) sensors, but new advancements in sensor technologies have leveled the playing field between CCD sensors and the next-generation of CMOS sensors (e.g. Sony Pregius).
 + Lenses should have low distortion.
 The best lenses for DIC are _telecentric_, which means that the sample's magnification does not vary within the lenses depth or field of view.
 + For lenses with adjustable apertures, use the mid-range apertures, say f/5.6, f/8, or f/11 for an f/1.8 to f/22 lens (the more extreme apertures introduce more distortions in the imaging).
 + The lenses and cameras should be rigidly mounted on an optics table (ideally) or on a high-quality tripod, and sources of vibration should be minimized.
 Be sure to clamp, tie, or tape down the camera cables, too.